-- Z may be given in a clinical course to a student who has passed other elements of a course, but who has failed the initial attempt of the NBME subject exam for that course. - NGY is given to a student in Phase I courses when the student is required to take a remediation exam. - Place Out signifies that the student was given credit for a course by (a) having previously taken the same or a similar course and/or (b) by passing an exam deemed appropriate and sufficient by the course director.

-Grade/ Comment Appeal to Reconsider

-A student who has a question regarding a course grade or evaluation comment may request reconsideration by the course director or use the appeal process, if any, described in the course syllabus.

-A STUDENT MAY APPEAL AN UNRESOLVED GRADE/EVALUATION COMMENT

-If the disagreement remains unresolved, the student may appeal in writing to the RSOM Grades Appeals Committee.
+Z may be given in a clinical course to a student who has passed other elements of a course, but who has failed the initial attempt of the NBME subject exam for that course.
+NGY is given to a student in Phase I courses when the student is required to take a remediation exam.
+Place Out signifies that the student was given credit for a course by (a) having previously taken the same or a similar course and/or (b) by passing an exam deemed appropriate and sufficient by the course director.
+Comment Appeal to A student who has a question regarding a course grade or evaluation comment may request reconsideration by the course director or use the appeal process, if any, described in the course syllabus.
+Reconsider A STUDENT MAY APPEAL AN UNRESOLVED GRADE/EVALUATION COMMENT If the disagreement remains unresolved, the student may appeal in writing to the RSOM Grades Appeals Committee.
 If the issue is not resolved at the committee level, either party may appeal the matter to the Vice Dean of UGME.
 The appeal process is also described in the School's Policies and Procedures under "Grade/Comment Reconsideration".

-Additional Grading Information

 Refer to Section 5 of the Academic Policies and Procedures manual for a detailed explanation of grades and grading.

-Academic Workload Expectations

-The academic workload expectations of students must be congruent with the educational experience.
+Workload Expectations The academic workload expectations of students must be congruent with the educational experience.
 Refer to the RSOM Academic Policies and Procedures for limits on work and duty hours.
 As a general rule, for every hour of class time, no more than two hours of academic work may be assigned.

-Evaluation Tools

-Course directors are responsible for determining the tools used to evaluate students - exams (local or standardized), papers, oral and written presentations, OSCE's, laboratory write-ups, etc. - and determining their weight.

-EVALUATION TOOL USE REQUIREMENTS:

-- Unless an exception is granted by UGME Dean's Office, all written exams - MCQ, short answer, essay, etc. - are to be administered using ExamSoft or NBME subject or customized exams. - Refer to the uniform grading policies for Phase I and Phase II/III.
+Tools r Course directors are responsible for determining the tools used to evaluate students - exams (local or standardized), papers, oral and written presentations, OSCE's, laboratory write-ups, etc and determining their weight.
+EVALUATION TOOL USE REQUIREMENTS: Unless an exception is granted by UGME Dean's Office, all written exams - MCQ, short answer, essay, etc. - are to be administered using ExamSoft or NBME subject or customized exams.
+Refer to the uniform grading policies for Phase I and Phase II/III.
+5 51

-Using attendance alone as a criterion for grading is discouraged.
+• Using attendance alone as a criterion for grading is discouraged.

-Using ExamSoft

-TO USE EXAMSOFT:

-- Contact Jeff Swain: ExamSoft Administrator to set up your course exam.
-You can also contact Gina-Marandino Robinson for support. - Each exam must be delivered in one of the several formats prescribed at least 5 days before the exam's date. - ExamSoft staff will then load the exam onto the server within two days. - The course director will be responsible for reviewing it and approving the final version. - o All necessary corrections must be submitted at least 48 hours before the actual exam time. - o Note: The course director must review the on-line exam under conditions similar to how the students will view and take the exam, to ensure that the course director sees the exam as the students will see it.
+Using ExamSoft TO USE EXAMSOFT: Contact Jeff Swain: Francine Moore to set up your course exam.
+Each exam must be delivered in one of the several formats prescribed at least 7 days before the exam's date.
+ExamSoft staff will then load the exam onto the server.
+The course director will be responsible for reviewing it and approving the final version.
+All necessary corrections must be submitted at least 48 hours before the actual exam time.
+Note: The course director must review the on-line exam under conditions similar to how the students will view and take the exam, to ensure that the course director sees the exam as the students will see it.
+Exams The UGME Dean's Office, with input from the course director, determines the timing of the exam.
+The UGME Dean's Office posts exam dates on the academic calendar.
+Marc-Op Course directors will coordinate with the UGME Dean's Office for the scheduling of make-up exams.
+Exam Proctors Exam proctors are coordinated by the UGME Dean's Office.
+11001015 PROCTORS FOR NBME EXAMS All NBME exams must be proctored on campus per NBME rules and regulations.
+Proctors for NBME subject exams must be ordered at least 4 weeks in advance of the exam date. customized exams can be ordered closer to the exam date, but it is highly recommended that course directors begin working on these exams 4 weeks before they are given or even earlier, when possible.